 Proposal Number 1.
 Under the Company's Bylaws, director nominees will be elected by a plurality of the votes cast in person or by proxy.
-Thus, for Proposal Number 1, the eight nominees who receive the most votes cast will be elected as directors.
+Thus, for Proposal Number 1, the ten nominees who receive the most votes cast, even if less than a majority, will be elected as directors.
 Stockholders are not entitled to cumulative voting with respect to the election of directors.